API Key Restrictions

 Beyond rate limiting, you can limit the maximum number of hits an API key can retrieve in one call.
 The default value is

-0 (unlimited, which is technically up to 1,000 hits).
+0 (unlimited, but technically up to 1,000 hits).
 As with rate limiting, this parameter can protect you from external attempts to crawl your entire index by bulk querying.

 You can set the validity duration of a key (in seconds).
 Short-lived API keys are useful to grant temporary access to your data, for example, during demos.
 The default value is